Deep Reinforcement Learning for Resource Constrained Multiclass Scheduling in Wireless Networks: Conclusion

 \section{Conclusion}

-The problem of scheduling and resource allocation of a time varying set of users with heterogeneous traffic and QoS requirements in wireless networks has been investigated here.
-Leveraging deep reinforcement learning, we have proposed a deep deterministic policy gradient algorithm, which builds upon distributional reinforcement learning and Deep Sets.
-Our experiments on synthetic and real data in heterogeneous scenarios with different traffic and channel dynamics show that our Deep Scheduler achieves significant gains against state-of-the-art conventional combinatorial optimization methods.
+The problem of scheduling and resource allocation of a time-varying set of users with heterogeneous traffic and QoS requirements was studied here.
+We leveraged deep reinforcement learning and proposed a deep deterministic policy gradient algorithm, which builds upon distributional reinforcement learning and deep sets.
+Our experiments on both synthetic and real data showed that the proposed scheduler can achieve significant performance gains as compared to state-of-the-art conventional combinatorial optimization methods in both full and no CSI scenarios.